JonathanMataloni/uuid-v4/README.md

 - _Function ( arg: string | Object | [UUIDv4](UUIDv4) ): boolean_

-Return true if the provided UUID v4 string passes the validation or the provided Object or UUIDv4 instance has a valid UUID v4 and format
+Returns true if the provided UUID v4 string passes the validation or the provided object or UUIDv4 instance has a valid UUID and shape

 ---

-### UUIDv4.renewId
+### UUIDv4.refreshId

 - _Function (): void_

-Generate a new instance id that will override the old one
+Generate a new id that will override the old one

 ---